Krishna Kant

 Heterogeneous Sensing: An Application to Contamination Detection in Water

 Distribution Networks” in Aug 2015.
-At ICCCN 2016, I presented an invited paper
+At ICCCN 2016, I

-on “IP address reconfiguration and consolidation in enterprise networks”.
+presented an invited paper on “IP address reconfiguration and consolidation

-I have also served on
+I have served and

-have also participated and organized NSF panels and workshops while serving as
+participated and organized NSF panels and workshops while serving as a NSF program director (2008-2013).

-Guest
+Guest Editing: I

-Transportation Systems.
+sections of Journals.
 I also guest edited a special section on computational

 sustainability in IEEE transactions on emerging topics in computing